DFE-Digital/get-into-teaching-app/app/views/content/help-and-advice.md

 ###Train to Teach events

-Train to Teach events are run by the Department of Education (DFE) and are free to attend.
+Train to Teach events are run by the Department for Education (DfE) and are free to attend.
 You'll be able to:

 - put your questions to expert advisers, teachers and training providers
 - chat with current teachers